 By Mtre.
 Reynaldo Marquez, immigration lawyer

-General principle: the Canadian job market is by law reserved for the local workforce.
+As a general principle, the Canadian job market is by law reserved for the local workforce.
 This means that an employer is must first of all recruit new staff from Canadian citizens and permanent residents.

 But like any general principle, there are some exceptions allowing a Canadian employer to hire foreign nationals.
 This is the case, for example, when a Canadian employer is able to demonstrate that local candidates cannot fill the labor shortage they are experiencing.